flare-foundation/docs/docs/tech/state-connector.md

 New real-world event-type integrations are introduced to the State Connector via acceptance by the default attestation providers, without requiring any changes to the core voting or branching protocols described above.
 This enables rapid deployment of new use-cases without any validator-level code changes.

-See the [state-connector-attestation-types repository](https://github.com/flare-foundation/state-connector-attestation-types){ target=_blank } for more information.
+See the [state-connector-attestation-types repository](https://github.com/flare-foundation/state-connector-attestation-types) for more information.